AlanChung120/UDPRDT/README.md

 # Reliable Data Transfer over UDP

 For CS456 University of Waterloo
+Finished and uploaded March 10th, 2024.
+Used Python 3.12.5.
 Implements and simulates a unidirectional reliable data transfer over UDP.
 It successfully transfers a text file from one host to another even in a simulated unreliable network.
 It deals with packet loss, orders packet correctly, and utilizes duplicate packets.
 You'll need to download Python 3
 To run:
 The network emulator requires Python 3.
 You can use the emulator by running `python3 network_emulator.py` directly.